jvanoosten/tidydataproject/README.md

 2. Each different observation of that variable shoud be in a different row
 3. There should be one table for each "kind" of variable
 4. If you have multiple tables, they should include a column in the table that allows them to be linked.
+We only have a single table in this case.

 The tidy data can be viewed using these statements: